top of page

 John 3:16 KJV.

-For God so loved the world that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
+For God so loved the world that he gave his only begotten Son so that whoever believes in him should not perish but have everlasting life.

 John 14:6 KJV.